ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-a-keyword-dictionary.md

 # Create a keyword dictionary

 Data loss prevention (DLP) in Office 365 can identify, monitor, and protect your sensitive information.
-Identifying sensitive information sometimes requires looking for keywords, particularly when identifying generic content (such as healthcare-related communication) or inappropriate or explicit language.
-While you can create keyword lists in sensitive information types, keyword lists are limited in size and require modifying XML to create or edit them.
+Identifying sensitive information sometimes requires looking for keywords, particularly when identifying generic content (such as healthcare-related communication), or inappropriate or explicit language.
+Although you can create keyword lists in sensitive information types, keyword lists are limited in size and require modifying XML to create or edit them.
 Keyword dictionaries provide simpler management of keywords and at a much larger scale, supporting up to 100,000 terms per dictionary.

 ## Basic steps to creating a keyword dictionary

 The keywords for your dictionary could come from a variety of sources, most commonly from a file (such as a .csv or .txt list) imported in the service or by PowerShell cmdlet, from a list you enter directly in the PowerShell cmdlet, or from an existing dictionary.
 When you create a keyword dictionary, you follow the same core steps:

-1. Use the **Security & Compliance center** or connect to the **Security &amp; Compliance Center PowerShell**.
+1. Use the **Security & Compliance Center** ([https://protection.office.com](https://protection.office.com)) or connect to  **Office 365 Security &amp; Compliance Center PowerShell**.

 2. **Define or load your keywords from your intended source**.
 The wizard and the cmdlet both accept a comma-separated list of keywords to create a custom keyword dictionary, so this step will vary slightly depending on where your keywords come from.
 Once loaded, they're encoded and converted to a byte array before they're imported.

 3. **Create your dictionary**.
 Choose a name and description and create your dictionary.

-## Create a keyword dictionary using the Security & Compliance center
+## Create a keyword dictionary using the Security & Compliance Center

 Use the following steps to create and import keywords for a custom dictionary: